galderz/quarkus-native-workshop/README.md

 * JDK 11 installed
 * Maven >= 3.6.2 advised, possibly with JAVA_HOME configured appropriately
 * A favorite HTTP client like curl
-* A container runtime, this could be Docker >= 1.13.1 or Podman.
+* A container runtime.
+This could be Docker >= 1.13.1 or Podman, but Docker is the preferred choice.
+Building native executables is an expensive process, so make sure the container runtime has enough CPU and memory to do this.
+A minimum of 4 CPUs and 4GB of memory is required.

 Let's check whether some prerequisites are already installed on your machine, for instance like below: